Lake Steward Program

 Paid Lake Stewards:

 - A screened gazebo/tent was again set up forward of the boat wash site at the State Campground.
-Available were a table, two chairs and a lockable deck box to accommodate our pamphlets, invasive species samples, clipboard with data sheets, directions, a Lake Steward Handbook, etc. In addition the lockable box made it possible for a steward to secure possessions.
+Available were a table, two chairs and a lockable deck box to accommodate our pamphlets, invasive species samples, clipboard with data sheets, directions, a Lake Steward Handbook, etc. In addition, the lockable box made it possible for the stewards to secure possessions.
 A yellow a-frame sign announced “LAKE STEWARD ON DUTY”.
 An additional sign directing traffic to the boat wash was supplied.
-The use of PLA logo stickers was also continued.
-They were given to those boaters who only use Paradox Lake or would be returning to Paradox Lake.
+PLA logo stickers were given to those boaters who only use Paradox Lake or would be returning to Paradox Lake.
 The stickers are placed on the trailer tongue near the car on the passenger side and serve to alert the stewards that the boat owner is aware of the threat of invasives and will therefore take the necessary steps to make sure that the boat is clean.
-We also instituted the use of a notice to be placed on trucks/cars with trailers already at the launch when the stewards arrived at 6:00 am if an inspection found possible invasive plants.
+We also continued with the use of a notice that was placed on trucks/cars with trailers already at the launch when the stewards arrived at 6:00 am if an inspection found invasive plants.

-- We were able to continue to use the canary yellow lake steward t-shirts that Scott Ralls provided four years ago and added additional shirts to accommodate our current stewards.
+- We were able to continue to use the canary yellow lake steward t-shirts that Scott Ralls provided four years ago as well as additional shirts purchased by the PLA.
 Baseball caps with our PLA logo completed the “uniform”.

-There were occasional gaps in the schedule when none of the three stewards were available.
+In order to stay within budget constraints, it was decided that Wednesdays, with a history of low boat traffic, would not be covered by the paid stewards.
+There were also gaps in the schedule when none of the three paid stewards were available.
 Attempts were made to fill those slots with volunteers.
-I was able to draw from a volunteer list that has grown over the last 4 years.
-Most shifts were filled; however, there were occasional openings at the last moment.
+Vacancies were posted via the yahoo group and on the paradoxlake.mylaketown.com website.
+Some shifts were filled; however, there were occasional cancellations at the last moment and some shifts remained open.

-Volunteers were contacted using either the telephone or email.
-Even though our paradoxlake.mylaketown.com web site lake steward calendar sign up process did not result in any scheduled inspection times, it is still available for use.
+Even though our paradoxlake.mylaketown.com web site lake steward calendar sign up process did not result in any volunteer scheduling, it is still available for use.
 The website provides instruction and a video guides members through the sign up process.
 A volunteer must have a Google calendar account and his email added to the Paradox Lake Association Google calendar account by the Becks to get signup ability.

-- A total of 9 volunteers (down from 15 last year) helped with the steward program to staff the boat launch and/or train the paid stewards.
-They put in a total of 26 hours (down from 123 hours last year).
+- A total of 8 volunteers (down from 9 last year) helped with the steward program to staff the boat launch and/or train the paid stewards.
+They put in a total of 90 hours (up from 26 hours last year).
+It should be noted that some volunteers worked as a team and each individual was given credit for time spent.
+Filling this post were Richard and Jeanette Barth, Carolyn and Peter Pelone, Tom and Terri Adams, Emery Dergosits, and Gretchen Sunderland.

-Data was recorded on a continuous basis by the paid and volunteer stewards.
-It is summarized as follows:
+Data recorded by paid and volunteer stewards is summarized as follows:

-- Boat traffic averaged 8.7 per day with a high quantity of 77 on Saturday July 6th to as low as 0 boats on 4 inspection days.
+- Boat traffic averaged 11 per day with a high quantity of 34 on Sunday July 6th to as low as 1 boat on 6 inspection days.

 - Saturday and Sunday had the largest quantity of boats.